Nathan-Somto/SmStore/README.md

 ## Reason
-    I wanted to practice what i learnt from reading the reading the redux and redux toolkit docs.
+    I wanted to practice what i learnt from reading  the redux and redux toolkit docs.
     Can't believe people used to write redux without redux toolkit back in the day.

 ## Tech stack